marco-calautti/data-mining-course/README.md

 These are materials for an undergraduate course on **Data Mining**.
 They were developed for third year students of the bachelor degree on *Mathematical Engineering on Data Science* at Universitat Pompeu Fabra, Barcelona.

 * *"Exciting and really helpful for our future as data scientists"* -- a student from the 2019 edition
+* *"A lot of work.
+However, the theory and practice materials are excellent"* -- a student from the 2019 edition

 ## Contents of this repository